wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 36:**

 • Started training the models again using both chords and notes, instead of only notes.
 Since this method requires less long-term dependency, it should produce better samples in the end, hopefully.

+---

+**Day 37:**

+• Continuing the training of the generator and discriminator models.

+• Implemented a function for turning sampled sequences into a certain text format which can then be converted into MIDI files.